-Table 29 provides details of the estimated reduction in forecast load that would be required to eliminate a forecast feeder overload for a period of 12 months.
-The table covers a summary of the location of relevant connection points at which the estimated reduction in forecast load would defer the overload and the estimated reduction in forecast load in MW needed to defer the forecast system limitation.
-The estimate of the year in which the overload is forecast to occur is apparent from the forecast loads.
+Table 32 provides details of the estimated reduction in forecast load that would be required to eliminate a forecast feeder overload for a period of 12 months.
+The table covers a summary of the location of relevant connection points at which the estimated reduction in forecast load would defer the overload and the estimated reduction in forecast load would defer the overload and the estimated reduction in forecast system limitation.
+The estimate of the year in which the overload is forecast to occur is also provided.

-Feeder Forecast Overload Timing Load Reduction Required for 12- month Deferral (MW) Comments CLN13 December 2023 1.0 Feeder can be risk managed until 2026.
-The proposed new feeder may be completed by 2023.
+Feeder Forecast Overload Timing Load Reduction Required for 12- Comments ISSUE 1.1 JUNE 2 022 73/143 month deferral (MW) CLN12 December 2023 1.0 Feeder can be risk managed until 2025.
+The proposed feeder ties may be completed by 2022.
 Non-network solutions will be considered.
-CLN21 December, 2023 0 Feeder can be risk managed until 2026.
-The proposed new feeder may be completed by 2023.
+CLN13 December, 2024 0.6 Feeder can be risk managed until 2025.
+The proposed feeder ties may be completed by 2022.
 Non-network solutions will be considered.
-CLN22 December, 2022 1.5 Feeder can be risk managed until 2024.
-The proposed new feeder may be completed by 2023.
+CLN21 December, 2024 0.5 Feeder can be risk managed until 2030.
+The proposed feeder tie may be completed by 2024.
 Non-network solutions will be considered.
-CLN23 December, 2023 1.5 Feeder can be risk managed until 2024.
-The proposed new feeder may be completed in 2023.
+DRN11 December, 2022 0 Feeder can be risk managed until 2023.
+A non-network solution will come online during 2022 to address this issue.
+KLO14 December, 2021 1.5 Feeder will have temporary transfers carried out this summer, then permanent transfers next summer.
+The proposed new feeder may be completed in 2022.
 Non-network solutions will be considered.
-DRN11 December, 2022 0 Feeder can be risk managed until 2024.
-A non-network solution will come online during 2021 to address this issue.
-DRN12 December, 2023 0 Feeder can be risk managed until 2026.
-A non-network solution will come online during 2021 to address this issue.
-DRN22 December, 2023 0 Feeder can be risk managed until 2027.
-A non-network solution will come online during 2021 to address this issue.
-ELM34 December, 2022 0 Feeder can be risk managed past 2030.
-KLO14 December, 2020 0.7 Feeder can be risk managed until 2024.
-The proposed new feeder may be completed in 2021.
+KLO24 December, 2023 1.0 Feeder can be risk managed until 2024.
+The proposed new feeder may be completed in 2022.
 Non-network solutions will be considered.
-OFR23W December, 2023 0 Feeder can be risk managed until 2027.
-The proposed new feeder may be completed by 2025.
-BN1 December 2020 2.6 Approximately 2.6MW Temporary generation support will be used on days when the feeder load reaches over 275 A, depending on over loaded amount.
-A contract exists for Demand Management with a large customer.
-Long term Non-network solutions will be considered.
+OFR23W December, 2023 0.25 Feeder can be risk managed until 2027.
+The proposed new feeder may be completed by 2024.
+RWT21 December, 2022 0.2 Feeder can be risk managed until 2029.

-SMR14 December 2020 1.4 600 kW Demand Management is available.
-Long term Non-network solutions will be considered.
-SMR24 December 2020 1.1 RMR will be in force during peak load conditions.
-Long term non-network solutions will be considered.
-WOTS25 December, 2020 0.9 Feeder can be risk managed until 2022 with temporary transfers.
-SLE31 December, 2020 0.4 Deploy temporary generation for summer 2020/21.
 Non-network solutions will be considered.
+BN1 December 2021 2.6 Approximately 2.6MW temporary generation support will be used on days when the feeder load reaches over 275 A, depending on overloaded amount.
+400 kW demand management is currently contracted.
+Non-network solutions will be considered.
+SMR14 December 2021 1.4 600 kW demand management is currently contracted.
+Non-network solutions will be considered for future years.
+SMR24 December 2021 1.1 150 kW demand management recently contracted.
+RMR will be in force during peak load conditions.
+A non-network solution is being considered for future years.
+WN6 December 2021 0.1 RMR will be in force during peak load conditions.
+WOTS25 December 2021 0.7 Feeder can be risk managed until 2022 with temporary transfers.